 - Players with above-average swing velocity should avoid this product.

 - On the green, you have less control.

 Bridgestone Tour BX

-The ball has a soft cover that improves its feel and, of course, lowers spins, thanks to its unique REACTIV cover and SlipRes technology.
+The ball has a soft cover that improves its feel and lowers spins, thanks to its unique REACTIV cover and SlipRes technology.

 Furthermore, the gradation core compression technique aids in increasing speeds and decreasing spins.
 Furthermore, the seamless Cover tech provides rather consistent flying and performance.

-Given the brand’s performance, this could be a very decent alternative if you’re searching for something to train with.
-Professionals including as Bryson DeChambeau, Matt Kuchar, and Lexi Thompson have also endorsed it.
+Given the brand’s performance, this could be a decent alternative if you’re searching for something to train with.
+Professionals, including Bryson DeChambeau, Matt Kuchar, and Lexi Thompson, have endorsed it.